 If you’re looking for the perfect Twitter photo size, we’ve got the answer!
-After running into some photo mishaps on Twitter, our team decided we needed to make a change.
+After running into some photo mishaps on Twitter, our social media experts decided we needed to make a change.
 We tested multiple image sizes on different mobile devices, tablets and desktops and finally found a solution that looks great no matter what device you’re using.
 The answer might surprise you, because the ideal dimensions are not any of the recommended Twitter image guidelines.

 Trial & Error: Determining the Perfect Twitter Image Dimensions